 Part 2 — General

-3. Telecommunications network services prescribed as public utility services
+3. Services prescribed as public utility services

-(1) The services supplied by a telecommunications network are prescribed for the purposes of the definition of public utility services in section 3(1) of the Act.

-(2) In subregulation (1) —
+(1) In this regulation —

+marine navigational aid means a lighthouse or other structure intended to aid the navigation of vessels at sea and includes a helicopter landing pad if necessary to access the lighthouse or other structure by helicopter;

+survey mark has the same meaning as in the Act section 268(3);

-telecommunications network has the same meaning as in the Telecommunications Act 1997 of the Commonwealth.
+telecommunications network has the same meaning as in the Telecommunications Act 1997 (Commonwealth) section 7.

+(2) For the purposes of the definition of public utility services in section 3(1) of the Act, the following services are prescribed —

+(a) services provided by a telecommunications network;

+(b) services provided by a marine navigational aid;

+(c) geocentric datum services provided by a survey mark.

+[Regulation 3 inserted in Gazette 6 Jul 2012 p.
+3024.]

 3A.
 Classes of prescribed persons to whom Minister may delegate powers under section 18 of the Act

 (1) Persons of the classes described in subregulation (2) are prescribed for the purposes of section 9(1)(c) of the Act when the power to be delegated is —